ericli0419/DNALongBench/README.md

    python scripts/download_data.py
    ```
 ## Data Loaders
-We provide data loaders for each task in data_loaders.py.
+We provide data loaders for each task in scripts/data_loaders.py.

 ## Experiments
 ### HyenaDNA

 ### CNN
+We provide the CNN model for each task in experiments/CNN/SimpleCNN.ipynb.

 ## Citation
 The datasets included in DNALongBench were collected from various sources.
 Citing the corresponding original sources is required when using the data provided with DNALongBench.